 Blending Riot Grrrl ethics with dense industrial sounds, London-based Riotmiloo has shared ‘Want: I don’t want it’, a remix of New Zealand trip-hop artist Scalper’s track ‘Want’.
 Working alongside her musical collaborator Eva|3, Riotmiloo has deconstructed the original song and altered its context to reflect her feelings about consent and the #MeToo movement.

 “When Scalper asked me to remix one of his tracks, I chose ‘Want’.
 It had to be this one,” Riotmiloo explains.
 “What if I approached it with the “Don’t want” idea?
 News, various articles and experiences around me lit up my feminist flame.
 I had never tackled the subject of consent in a song and this seemed like the perfect opportunity.
 I asked Eva|3 if he would agree and then our remix was born.”

-A cathartic, noise-ridden, raw experience; the dual vocals on ‘Want: I don’t want it’ relay a menacing encounter centered around consent.
+A cathartic, raw experience, the dual vocals on ‘Want: I don’t want it’ relay a menacing encounter centered around consent.
 The role reversal by the end of the track reflects Riotmiloo’s belief that the issues surrounding consent can be dealt with.
 She extrapolates on this: “Consent is more than ever a subject that ought to be discussed.
 Social movements like #MeToo and Balance ton Porc (Report your Pig) in France have been decried.
-Questions like: “What was she wearing then?” or “Wasn’t she looking for it to advance her career?” have been said.
-There’s no need to say them – “no” means “no”.”
+Questions like: ‘What was she wearing then?’ or ‘Wasn’t she looking for it to advance her career?’ have been said.
+There’s no need to say them – ‘no’ means ‘no.'”

 You can listen to/download Scalper’s Want More EP on bandcamp.